pr3sh/podman/notes/podman_commands.md

 # Restart a stopped container
 $ sudo podman restart <container_name>

-# deletes a container nd discordes its state and file system
+# deletes a container and discordes its state and file system
 $ sudo podman rm <container_name>
-$ sudo podman rm -a remove all available containers or images
+#remove all available containers or images

-#Before deleting all containers all running containers must be in a "stopped" status
-$ sudo podman stop -a
+$ sudo podman rm -a

 ```

 #### Creating Persistent Storage